ethereum/devp2p/caps/eth.md

 PoS validator withdrawals were added by [EIP-4895], which changed the definition of block headers to include a `withdrawals-root`, and block bodies to include the `withdrawals` list.
-No new wire protocol version was created for this change.
+No new wire protocol version was created for this change, since it was only a backwards-compatible addition to the block validity rules.

 ### eth/67 ([EIP-4938], March 2022)